bwv988/docker-postgres-hive/README.md

 This docker container extends the official PostgreSQL docker and configures the Metastore DB for Hive, creates users and manages permissions.

-Check out <https://github.com/bwv988/datascience-docker-sandbox> for usage examples.
+Check out <https://github.com/bwv988/datascience-docker-sandbox> for further usage examples.

 ## Version